10 Reliable Ways to Find Housing for Felons

 2. Zillow’s Community Pillar Program

 Zillow’s Community Pillar Program aims to provide housing opportunities to people who are disadvantaged.
 To achieve this, landlords lower their standards and encourage more people to apply.
-The program makes it easier for ex-offenders to find housing.
+The program makes it easier to find housing for people who have been incarcerated.

 3. Facebook Marketplace